pdxrust/rust-wasm-workshop/README.md

 }
 ```

-Now run `cargo test`.
+Now run `cargo +nightly test`.
 You should see this:

 ```
    Compiling hello_world v0.1.0 (file:///home/fitzgen/rust-wasm-workshop)